Rainy Day Fun: Keep Your Dog Busy With a DIY Indoor Obstacle Course

 Once your dog is comfortably completing the obstacle course, it’s time to change things up.

-Do this by changing the order of the obstacles or adding new ones.
 Or you can change how long an obstacle is by making the tunnel longer or shorter.

 Or add a second laundry basket for your dog to jump after the first one.
-Just make sure to give your dog enough room between jumps.

 There are several benefits to building an indoor dog obstacle course for your dog.

 The most obvious benefit is that it provides exercise and mental stimulation for your dog, which can help reduce boredom and prevent destructive behaviors.
-Especially when the weather makes outdoor play difficult.

 Additionally, using the obstacle course as a training tool helps reinforce good behaviors and strengthens the bond between you and your dog.